August 2012 – As seen in the SmartCEO Magazine.

 OK, folks, I shouldn’t have to even write about this one.
 Your mom already warned you: Just because everyone else is doing something doesn’t mean you should.
 Remember the bridge?

-Still, virtually everybody at least in some point during their business life signs a contract just because everyone else does.
+Still, virtually everybody at least at some point during their business life signs a contract just because everyone else does.
 For example, how about those website terms and conditions that you click to accept without even reading them?

-Worse things happen when we sign 60-page leases, 100-page construction contracts and even two-page purchase orders without reviewing or negotiating them, just because they are “standard.”
+Worse things happen when we sign 60-page leases, 100-page construction contracts, and even two-page purchase orders without reviewing or negotiating them, just because they are “standard.”

 Here’s what “standard” brings you.
 You may end up doing work and losing money on the job.
 Instead of getting paid, you pay just to fulfill the contract.
-Or you get stuck with obligations that last for years and expose you to plenty of risk.
+Or you get stuck with obligations that last for years and expose you to plenty of risks.
 Or you sign away important rights.